Background to the Theme

 The Partnership issued a call for cross-disciplinary and innovative research projects that will extend our understanding of how transnational organised crime has evolved through time and in different cultural contexts, why and how it extends across borders, what impact it has on populations and sustainable international development, and effective ways of preventing and mitigating its impact.
 Proposals spanned the remits of the AHRC and ESRC, focused on the interconnections between conflict and international development, and sought to contribute to the welfare and/or economic development of Low and Middle Income Countries (LMICs).

-Professor David Galbreath is the Conflict Theme Leadership Fellow.
-He was appointed to the role in February 2015 and is Professor of International Security and the Dean of the Faculty of Humanities & Social Sciences at the University of Bath.
-As Leadership Fellow, Professor Galbreath provides intellectual leadership and strategic advice on the development of the conflict theme for the Partnership.
+From 2015-2019, Professor David Galbreath was the Conflict Theme Leadership Fellow.
+He is Professor of International Security and the Dean of the Faculty of Humanities & Social Sciences at the University of Bath.
+As Leadership Fellow, Professor Galbreath provided intellectual leadership and strategic advice on the conflict theme for the Partnership.

 To support the development of the conflict theme, the Partnership, through the ESRC, commissioned the University of Exeter to undertake a scoping study to identify gaps in existing research in the area of conflict.

 Our networking database was designed to support calls for Interdisciplinary research grants, but continued to operate in order to encourage other research opportunities.